What CAA Members need to know about COVID-19.

 Travel outside of Canada.

 Canadians are advised to avoid non-essential travel outside of Canada until further notice.

 New restrictions may be imposed with little warning.
 Your travel plans may be severely disrupted and you may be forced to remain outside of Canada longer than expected.
 Contact your CAA Travel Consultant to determine options for cancelling or postponing your trip.
-You can find a full online directory of CAA South Central Ontario Travel Consultants.

 If you are still considering travelling or are already outside of Canada: